 Before there was jazz or blues or gospel, there was Black folk music, the foundation of American music today.

-Folk First: Black Roots Music celebrates early African American music – Spirituals, Work songs, Prison blues – and the often overlooked contributions of women to it.
+Folk First: Black Roots Music is a show that celebrates early African American music – Spirituals, Work songs, Prison blues – and the often overlooked contributions of women to it.
 These are songs from a time when you had to make music to hear it.

-Spirituals can come from your Granny’s country church down South (or the little church you pass by right in your neighborhood).
+Spirituals you heard in your Granny’s country church down South, or you hear in the little church you pass by right in your Harlem neighborhood.

 And these songs are still with us.
-There is a direct rhythm, lyric and tonal through-line from the roots music of the ancestors to the music of contemporary artists like Biggie Smalls,
+There is a direct rhythm, lyric and tonal through-line from the prison blues of the ancestors to the music of contemporary artists like Biggie Smalls

-Vienna and Folk First share that relationship and groove, with you.
+Vienna and Folk First share those relationships and grooves, with you.

 Harlem Field Recordings 2018, a CD created from Folk First will soon be available with:

 Henrique Prince – violin